Arup-Chauhan/Arup-Chauhan/index.md

 # Welcome, dive in!

-Currently pursuing my Master of Science in Computer Science at **Illinois Institute of Technology, Chicago**.
+Master of Science in Computer Science student at **Illinois Institute of Technology, Chicago**.

-When I'm not coding, I'm diving into sneaker culture or whipping up culinary masterpieces while I play great music.
+When I am not coding, I am diving into sneaker culture or whipping up culinary masterpieces while I play great music.

 My passion for tech is only rivaled by my love for great food and rich sneaker culture.

 ## Quick Navigation <i class="fas fa-link"></i>
 - [About Me](/about/) <i class="fas fa-user"></i>